tmard/NoSQL-Databases/README.md

 Use NoSQL_setup_starter.ipynb for this section of the challenge.

-The magazine editors have some requested modifications for the database prior to performing any queries or analysis.
-Make the following changes to the establishments collection:
+The magazine editors requested modifications for the database prior to performing any queries or analysis.
+The following changes were made to the establishments collection:

-    1. An exciting new halal restaurant just opened in Greenwich, but has not been rated yet.\
-    The magazine has asked to include it in the analysis.
+    1. Include an exciting new halal restaurant that just opened in Greenwich in the analysis.

-    2. Find the BusinessTypeID for "Restaurant/Cafe/Canteen".\
+    2. Find the BusinessTypeID for "Restaurant/Cafe/Canteen".
     Return only the BusinessTypeID and BusinessType fields.

     3. Update the new restaurant with the BusinessTypeID found.

-    4. The magazine is not interested in any establishments in Dover, so check how many documents contain the Dover Local Authority.
-Then, remove any establishments within the Dover Local Authority from the database, and check the number of documents to ensure they were deleted.
+    4. The magazine is not interested in any establishments in Dover.
+    The number of documents contained by the Dover Local Authority was checked and removed.
+    The number of documents were re-checked to ensure they were deleted.

-    5. Some of the number values are stored as strings, when they should be stored as numbers.
-Use update_many to convert latitude and longitude to decimal numbers.
+    5. Use update_many to convert latitude and longitude to decimal numbers.